Good food bus

 In response to this feedback, we developed the Good Food Bus Neighborhood Membership Program.
 The Neighborhood Membership program increases access to fresh food by lowering cost barriers, while also creating a means of community investment in the Good Food Bus.
 Residents who sign up for free membership receive a 50% discount on fresh fruits and vegetables each time they shop at a neighborhood market stop in downtown Lewiston.
 The discount is applied only when a shopper uses cash, credit or check as using SNAP/EBT triggers access to the Maine Harvest Bucks program.

 The program not only helps shoppers who no longer receive benefits at all but those who had run out of benefits towards the end of the month.
 Members also receive text reminders about the stop, newsletters, and nutrition tips and recipes.
-Membership helps bridge the gap between the real cost of fresh, local while continuing to provide a livelihood for local farmers and strengthening our local food system.
+Membership helps bridge the gap between the real cost of fresh, local food while continuing to provide a livelihood for local farmers and strengthening our local food system.

 At our business market locations, members get access to frequent shopper benefits.
 Many business location shoppers already receive an incentive from the host site, so at these locations, the membership serves as encouragement to become a return shopper.
 Members at business stop locations are also eligible for to receive weekly newsletters and text message reminders.